 Stringbean

-Clingmans DomeTennesseeMay 2013 Getting our gear and lunch together, we cross Clingmans Dome Road and pick up the Appalachian Trail within a hundred feet.
-Turning left, we are now on the granddaddy of America’s long trails, the famous and fabled A T. Our destination, Clingmans Dome, the highest point in Tennessee.
-Immediately we pass four… Continue reading Stringbean
+Clingmans DomeTennesseeMay 2013 Getting our gear and lunch together, we leave our car in a small road-side clearing on Clingmans Dome Road, step into the woods and within a hundred feet, onto the Appalachian Trail.
+We turn left onto this granddaddy of America’s long trails, the famous and fabled A T. Our destination, Clingmans Dome,… Continue reading Stringbean

 Herman Melville & Friend